May 16: Last day of instruction

 Senior Zaid Karajeh receives the 2016 Donald Beall-Rockwell Award for Engineering Accomplishment>

-Aircraft design team Cronus won 1st Place in the highly competitive international AIAA design competition Design-Build-Fly >
+Aircraft design team Cronus wins 1st Place in the highly competitive international AIAA design competition Design-Build-Fly >

 Welcome to SJSU Aerospace Engineering!